CodeLordGh/eduplan/docs/architecture/auth-and-abac-system.md

 ## System Overview

 The system implements a comprehensive authentication and authorization infrastructure using Attribute-Based Access Control (ABAC).
-It provides fine-grained access control based on user attributes, roles, environmental conditions, and custom policies.
+It provides fine-grained access control based on user attributes, roles, environmental conditions, and custom policies, with built-in caching for policy evaluations.

 ## Package Dependencies